 The holidays can be a stressful time, especially when added to other stressors that can make you more vulnerable to mindless and emotional eating.
-This year, in addition to the usual holiday eating and stress, we are coping with the pandemic and changes to our holiday traditions.
-When you are also managing health conditions like diabetes during the holidays, the challenges can feel overwhelming.
+In addition to the usual holiday eating and stress, you may also be managing health conditions like diabetes during the holidays, so the challenges can feel overwhelming.

 Managing holiday eating and stress

 It’s important to recognize that the accumulation of multiple triggers can be a set-up—a recipe—for overeating.
 By understanding the ingredients that make you more vulnerable to holiday eating and stress, you can create a recipe for mindful eating and more balanced holiday celebrations!

 Recipe for Overeating

 - 1 batch, bag, box, or large plate of food